ALSchwalm/transient/README.md

 release can be installed with `pip install transient`.
 To install `transient` from source, clone this repository and run `pip install -e '.[dev]'` from the project root.
 As always, the usage of python [virtual environments](https://docs.python.org/3/tutorial/venv.html) is recommended for a development setup.
+The development environment can also be built by running `make dev` from the project root.

 `transient` has very few dependencies.
 On ubuntu, these can be installed by running `apt-get install ssh qemu-system-x86 python3-pip`.